Shinto shrew: Genetics

 Shinto shrew karyotype comprises diploid number of 42 chromosomes, the same as in the case of Laxmann's shrew.
 A fundamental number equals to 66, as in the case of Laxmann's shrew from Hokkaido.
 Pairs from 1 to 9 are big metacentric or submetacentric chromosomes, and were numeratoed according to their size.
 Thus, the chromosome of 1st and 2nd pair are the biggest.
 They are metacentric and can't me discerned morfologically.
 A 4th pair is metacentric too.
 On the other side, pairs 3, 5 and 8 are submetacentric.
 Consecutive 9 pairs comprise telocentric chromosomes.
 Ones belonging to pairs from 10 to 12 are greater than others, with relatively bigger short arms.
 A 16th pair is submetacentric too, in contrast to telocentric pairs 17 and 19.
 A satellites can be found in 17th pair and, more pronounced, in 20th pair, in the end of p arm.
 The satellites function as active NOR.
 Description of chromosomes is nearly precisely the same in Long-clawed shrew, besides some local differences in the later.
 Authors emphasize genetic proximity of shinto and Laxmann's shrews.
 X chromosome resembles a homological one of Cheju Island Laxmann's shrew according to G stripes.
 A kariotype observed in the shinto and Laxmann's shrews is thought to be ancestral for all Laxmann's shrew species group.

 Morphology

-In general appearance the shinto shrew looks similar do Laxmann's shrew, previously thought to be included in.
-However, it is smaller than Laxmann's shrew, but larger than Azumi shrew.
-Shinto shrew head and body measure between 5.1 and 7.25 cm.
-Tail reaches from 4.4 to 5.7 cm, what makes its smaller than in Azumi shrew.
-Head length from incisors to occipital condyles is 1.65-1.81 cm.
-Teeth rows measures from 3.9 to 4.4 mm.
-Hind foot is 1.14-1.36 cm.
-Mass belongs to 4.1-6.2 g.
+In general appearance the shinto shrew looks similar to Laxmann's shrew, However, it is smaller than Laxmann's shrew, but larger than Azumi shrew.
+The Shinto shrew's head and body measures between 5.1 and 7.25 cm.
+Its tail reaches from 4.4 to 5.7 cm, which makes its smaller than in Azumi shrew.
+The head length from incisors to occipital condyles is 1.65-1.81 cm, and its teeth rows measure from 3.9 to 4.4 mm.
+Its hind foot is 1.14-1.36 cm.
+Their mass is between 4.1-6.2 g.